Study identifies substance that may stop Parkinson's advance

 The analyzes continue and now one of the first steps is to know how the substance behaves with a subsequent application to the toxin that induces the disease.
 Britto explains that in the model used, the toxin and the compound were applied almost simultaneously.
 The researchers also want to know if the compound administered days after the toxin will lead to protection of neurons.

 “Another thing we need to do, and we’ve already got the animals for this, is to use a genetically modified mouse model, which doesn’t have this TRTM2 channel.
-We hope that animals that do not, genetically, have these channels for calcium, are theoretically more resistant to this model of Parkinson’s disease”, he adds.
+We hope that animals that do not genetically have these calcium channels are theoretically more resistant to this model of Parkinson’s disease”, he adds.

 It will also be necessary to evaluate possible side effects.
 “These calcium channels are in many places in the nervous system and outside the nervous system as well.
 Blocking channels may have repercussions elsewhere.
 We need to assess that.”
 The analyzes continue with the support of the Fundação de Amparo à Pesquisa do Estado de São Paulo and the National Council for Scientific and Technological Development (CNPq).